85 Sayings About Time

 48. Time was

-A way of saying that was a time when something or someone happened.
+A way of referring to a time when something happened.

 Example: "Time was when I used to have put cardboard in my shoes to try and keep my feet dry.
 They were certainly tough times back then."